Tamreswari Temple

-Tamreswari temple (also Dikkaravasini) is a temple for the tribal goddess called Kecaikhati is situated about 18 km away from Sadiya in Tinsukia district, Assam, India.
-The temple was in the custody of non-Brahmin tribal priests called Deoris.
-Some remains suggest that a Chutiya king built a wall or the temple itself in the year 1442.
+Some remains suggest that a Chutia king built a brick-cum-stone boundary wall in the year 1442.
 There were four different kinds of Deori priest who looked after the temple.
 The Bar Bharali and the Saru Bharali collected dues of the temple and provides animals for sacrifice.
 The Bar Deori (Deori Dema) and the Saru Deori (Deori Surba) performs the sacrifice and sung hymns.
-The temple was dedicated to Kechaikhati/Pishasi (kechai means raw and khati means eat), a powerful tribal deity or the Buddhist deity Tara, commonly found among different Bodo-Kachari groups.
+The temple was dedicated to Kechaikhati/Pishasi (kechai means raw and khati means eat), a powerful tribal deity or the Buddhist deity Tara, commonly found among different Bodo-Kachar groups.
+(Note: Kechai Khati was worshipped by several groups within the Bodo-Kachari family, including Chutias, Bodos, Rabhas, Tiwas, Koch and Dimasas.)
 The worship of the goddess even after coming under Hindu influence was performed according to her old tribal customs.
+The temple was located on the right (western) bank of the river Paya and ruins of the Paya–Haju Shiva Linga Temple still exist, opposite to it, on the left (eastern) bank.